“There is only one thing in life worse than being talked about, and that is not being talked about.” – Oscar Wilde.

-Small businesses in particular have become very brand conscious.
-I hear small business owners a lot saying “that will damage my brand”.
+Small businesses have become very brand conscious.
+I hear small business owners a lot saying, “that will damage my brand”.
 However, it’s my belief If no one knows about you – you don’t have a ‘brand’ – you have a logo and a twitter page with 500 followers.
 A brand is useless unless people know about it.

 Publicity is a powerful tool for any business – big or small – and if mastered correctly – it can take a logo and make it into an international brand.

 “I don’t care what the newspapers say about me as long as they spell my name right.”